altruios/namshubettulpa/public/namshubettuple/tests.md

 # TESTS
 {
+mn:M
 ~Martha sat at the edge of the bed, ~
-"Seriously.
+"M::Seriously.
 I just want to sleep now,"
 *Martha groaned as Rossin paced from the motel door entrance, to the bathroom.*
-~It wasn’t far.~
+~It wasn't far.~
 ~They had gone to a nearby motel.~
-~Not the closest - Rossin switched with her to have the manager hand over the keys.~ "There’s a few things you need to know first, then you can sleep, I promise."
+~Not the closest - Rossin switched with her to have the manager hand over the keys.~ "R::There's a few things you need to know first, then you can sleep, I promise."
-"Why are you pacing"
+"M::Why are you pacing"
 *Rossin looked at her, still pacing. *
-"You know when you have your mind running a mile a minute.
+"R::You know when you have your mind running a mile a minute.
-I’m in you, and moving is a way to keep the part of your mind that hallucinates me active.
+I'm in you, and moving is a way to keep the part of your mind that hallucinates me active.
-When that’s active: you can’t sleep."
+When that's active: you can't sleep."
-"So you’re keeping me awake..."
+"M::So you're keeping me awake..."
 *Rossin nodded, *
-"On purpose?"
+"M::On purpose?"
 *Again, Rossin nodded. *
-"Why?"
+"M::Why?"
-"Making sure I haven’t missed anything...
+"R::Making sure I haven't missed anything...
 What he said was true, about the school - machiavellian.
-But that’s not really a trait that’s instilled there.
+But that's not really a trait that's instilled there.
-That’s practically a prerequisite to be in this world...
+That's practically a prerequisite to be in this world...
-You don’t meddle in the minds of humans without some detachment from ‘humanism’.
+You don't meddle in the minds of humans without some detachment from ‘humanism'.
 Being around others that challenge you...
 That hones that trait...
 So he has got some goal...
-Some machination: we just haven’t seen what it is yet...
+Some machination: we just haven't seen what it is yet...
 But he will betray you, if it serves him to do so..."
-"And we’re in a motel because...?"
+"M::And we're in a motel because...?"
 ~Rossin paused. ~
-"You said you’d tell me when -"
+"M::You said you'd tell me when -"
-~Rossin interrupted her.~
-"Yes, yes...
+"R::Yes, yes...
-It’s a test.
-If you went to sleep where he knew you would be - your house - then you weren’t listening - he’d erase you, and me in the process."
+It's a test.
+If you went to sleep where he knew you would be - your house - then you weren't listening - he'd erase you, and me in the process."
 }
 {
 *Martha leaned back, staring at the ceiling.*
-"Hey!"
+"R::Hey!"
-~Rossin’s voice grew annoyed.~
+~Rossin's voice grew annoyed.~
-*When she didn’t sit up, Rossin began to walk on the ceiling - pacing back and forth.*
+*When she didn't sit up, Rossin began to walk on the ceiling - pacing back and forth.*
-"Don’t sleep yet.
-There’s more"
+"R::Don't sleep yet.
+There's more"
 *He continued to paced*
-"You understand this stuff takes years to learn...
+"R::You understand this stuff takes years to learn...
-And we’ve played our hand a bit - he thinks you can use hooks at least.
+And we've played our hand a bit - he thinks you can use hooks at least.
 He saw the people in the cell do that thing with the wall" *Rossin slaps his head.*
-"Gah...
+"R::Gah...
-We should go back there and fix them shouldn’t we."
+We should go back there and fix them shouldn't we."
-"They’re still...?"
+"M::They're still...?"
-"Facing a wall somewhere, that’s just...
+"R::Facing a wall somewhere, that's just...
-What they’ll do now...
+What they'll do now...
 Sloppy Rossin...
-It’s fine.
+It's fine.
-We can take care of that when you wake up: there really isn’t any rush."
+We can take care of that when you wake up: there really isn't any rush."
 }
 {
-"Won’t other people notice?"
+"M::Won't other people notice?"
-"We’ll fix that too...
+"R::We'll fix that too...
-It’s fine, a little messy but just fine"
+It's fine, a little messy but just fine"
 ~Rossin was clearly annoyed.~
 *He still paced.*
-"He knows I can use hooks"
+"M::He knows I can use hooks"
-"I can use hooks,"
-~Rossin corrected her. ~
-"But he saw the people from the cell...
+"R::I can use hooks, But he saw the people from the cell...
 He thinks you can use hooks successfully...
-But he doesn’t know how.
-He’ll assume the visual link" "He knows I killed someone,"
+But he doesn't know how.
+He'll assume the visual link" "M::He knows I killed someone,"
 ~Martha realized And the thought of it still stung...~ ~She just went along with killing another human...~ ~Well, trading a human...~
 *She curled up.*
-"That's what we did, I killed my neighbor, and we killed...
+"M::That's what we did, I killed my neighbor, and we killed...
 Overwrote another human to take his place...
 Was that right?"
-"Right or wrong it happens all the time.
+"R::Right or wrong it happens all the time.
-People aren’t the things they are made of.
+People aren't the things they are made of.
 They are the connections between themselves and other humans.
 The ideas, their emotions...
 Not the physical matter they make up... "
-"That police officer was a human...
+"M::That police officer was a human...
-He’s somewhere in the back of the mind now?"
+He's somewhere in the back of the mind now?"
-"Aye."
-~Rossin said. ~
+"R::Aye.
-"But he was the worst person that other police officer knew...
+But he was the worst person that other police officer knew...
 So we made the streets a little safer."
-~Martha asked,~
-"What about his track marks?"
+"M::What about his track marks?"
-"What about them?"
+"R::What about them?"
-"Isn’t he...
+"M::Isn't he...
 Addicted to heroin now - like...
 Physically addicted"
 *Rossin paced for a moment before speaking.*
-"Maybe...
+"R::Maybe...
-If he is - he’ll think withdrawal is a nasty cold...
+If he is - he'll think withdrawal is a nasty cold...
-If he goes to the doctors, they’ll give him stuff to fix it...
+If he goes to the doctors, they'll give him stuff to fix it...
-He won’t know why it works, and the doctor’s will just assume he’s lying.
+He won't know why it works, and the doctor's will just assume he's lying.
-It’ll be a mystery, but not a identity shattering one...
+It'll be a mystery, but not a identity shattering one...
-That’s again...
+That's again...
-If he goes to the doctor’s at all.
+If he goes to the doctor's at all.
 If the withdrawal is bad enough"
 *Martha shifted the covers, wrapping up in them where she was on top of them.*
-"Still...
+"M::Still...
-It’s a risk,"
+It's a risk,"
-"It’s a price.
+"R::It's a price.
 Things always have a price."
 ~Martha was silent for a time...~
-"He knows I killed someone...
+"M::He knows I killed someone...
-He knows I know about hooks, but he thinks I’m inconsistent with them, at best" }
+He knows I know about hooks, but he thinks I'm inconsistent with them, at best" }
 {
 *Rossin nodded, *
-"You’ll have to learn quickly...
+"R::You'll have to learn quickly...
-I can’t keep switching with you..."
+I can't keep switching with you..."
 *Martha looked at him.*
-"Why not?"
+"M::Why not?"
 *Rossin sighed...*
-"I made that for a demonstration...
+"R::I made that for a demonstration...
-It’s...
+It's...
 Not healthy to use...
 It does a little bit...
 Just a little bit of damage.
 Tiny amount...
 But still.
-It’s best that you are able to do these things without me being you.
+It's best that you are able to do these things without me being you.
-I can’t do everything for you...
+I can't do everything for you...
 But I can probably be of more help getting you up and running...
-But that’s for when you wake..."
+But that's for when you wake..."
-~Martha realised that how tired she was, was in fact tied to Rossin’s movement.~ ~The more he moved, the more awake she felt.~
+~Martha realized that how tired she was, was in fact tied to Rossin's movement.~ ~The more he moved, the more awake she felt.~
-~But even with him moving: it was a stop gap against the inevitable force of sleep.~ "For now...
+~But even with him moving: it was a stop gap against the inevitable force of sleep.~ "R::For now...
-I think that’s everything.
-We’ll fix the people at the station, if anything even needs to be done...
+I think that's everything.
+We'll fix the people at the station, if anything even needs to be done...
 Maybe Felix noticed that detail...
 He was tired too...
 Maybe he missed it as well...
 Maybe"
 *Rossin laid down next to her.*
-"I’m not sure how this goes for me...
+"R::I'm not sure how this goes for me...
 When you sleep that is."
-"What do you mean?"
+"M::What do you mean?"
-"Do I stay here?
+"R::Do I stay here?
 Will I stay conscious when you are not?"
-"You don’t know?"
+"M::You don't know?"
-"I mean, I know I won’t be able to see or hear anything...
+"R::I mean, I know I won't be able to see or hear anything...
-Because you won’t be able to...
+Because you won't be able to...
 But do I dream?
 Or am I blind and deaf for 8 hours a day...
 Also - please try and get a full 8 hours.
 It really is good for your brain.
 Sleep deprivation is terrible and I live here now too, you know" *Martha shifted away from him,*
-'Here’s to finding out,'
+'Here is to finding out,'
 ~She thought as she stared at the beige wall, waiting for sleep.~ }
 {
 %%%%
 }
 {
+mn:K
 ~Kent heard a ringing by his ear.~
 ~The much too loud kind...~
 ~The kind like his phone next to his ear...~